- I. General Information

 I. General Information [top]

-The College of Applied Sciences and Arts Dean's Office manages and operates two college-wide networked student computing laboratories located in the MacQuarrie Hall (MH) Building, rooms MH 321 and MH 332.
+The College of Applied Sciences and Arts Dean's Office manages and operates one college-wide networked student computing laboratory located in the MacQuarrie Hall (MH) Building, room MH 321.
 MH 321 is equipped with a teaching station and 26 student stations.
-MH332 is equipped with a teaching station and 27 student stations.
-Both Labs include stations which meet the Americans with Disabilities Act guidelines to accommodate students with disabilities.
+The Lab include stations which meet the Americans with Disabilities Act guidelines to accommodate students with disabilities.

 II.
 Computer Lab Facilities and Software Support [top]

-The College of Applied Sciences and Arts Computer laboratories in the MacQuarrie Hall building are networked to provide Internet access.
-Computers in both labs are running the Microsoft Windows 7 Professional operating system. **New software installation requests should be made just prior to summer and winter breaks.
+The College of Applied Sciences and Arts Computer lab in the MacQuarrie Hall building is networked to provide Internet access.
+Computers are running the Microsoft Windows 7 Professional operating system. **New software installation requests should be made just prior to summer and winter breaks.
 The deadline for requesting new software installations is 3 weeks prior to semester start date.
 No software will be installed after that date or during the semester.

 - Microsoft Office 2013 Professional Plus